Applying for Medical Leave

 OFLA (State - Oregon Family Leave Act) also allows protected leave for:

 A parent to care for a child due to a non-serious health condition that requires home care ('sick child leave').

 A covered employee to take up to 14 calendar days of leave per deployment for a spouse or same-sex domestic partner who has been called to active duty or notified of impending call to active duty, or who is on leave from active duty during a period of military conflict.

-* New for 2014 - Bereavement Leave: An eligible employee is entitled to take a maximum of two weeks of leave per death of a family member (as defined under OFLA), up to a maximum of 12 weeks per calendar year.
+Bereavement Leave: An eligible employee is entitled to take a maximum of two weeks of leave per death of a family member (as defined under OFLA), up to a maximum of 12 weeks per calendar year.
+The leave is counted against the employee's OFLA entitlement.
+The leave must be completed within 60 days after the date on which the employee receives notice of the death of the family member.
 OFLA bereavement leave will run concurrently with Washington County bereavement leave where an employee is allowed up to three (3) workdays time off with pay for the death of an immediate family member.
 The Appointing Authority may approve an additional leave of two (2) workdays for necessary funeral travel time.

 Use of accrued paid leaves runs concurrently with Family Medical Leave and Oregon Family Leave.

 Employees must use all accrued paid leave, including any paid leave accrued during the employee's qualified leave, prior to commencing any period of unpaid leave, except for provision under parental leave